-Organizing team of CSPC 2018 with the Honourable Minister of Science, Kirsty Duncan, and Mehrdad Hariri, CEO & President, Canadian Science Policy Centre
+Organizing team of CSPC 2019 with Mehrdad Hariri, CEO & President, Canadian Science Policy Centre

-The 11th Annual Canadian Science Policy Conference (CSPC 2019) is now searching for volunteers who are interested in exploring the intersection between science and policy.
-We are looking for innovative and enthusiastic individuals to help make CSPC 2019 one of the Canada’s top conferences.
+The 12th Annual Canadian Science Policy Conference (CSPC 2020) is now seeking volunteers who are interested in exploring the intersection between science and policy.
+We are looking for innovative and enthusiastic individuals to help make CSPC 2020 yet another top conference.
 We welcome volunteers to join us from across Canada and beyond.

 What is the Canadian Science Policy Conference?